voedger/reqmd/worklog.md

 - Copilot.Claude: Prepare a dummy implementation of IApplier in applier.go.
   - Failed first, had to add more to context☝️
+- Copilot.Claude: Rewrite like git documentation, use unordered for identation, do not use spaces.🏆
+  - Context: requirements.md, `### Tracing` section

 ## Intermediate results